 2.3 Performance criteria

 RF CSA central station mesh network systems are designed to deliver alarm and other messages to a central station.
 The critical measure is that messages be delivered to the central station within 90 seconds.
-In the United States, for example, this criterion is based in part on the requirements of Section 26.6.5.2.2*(1) of the National Fire Protection Association Code 72 (Maximum Operating Time), which provides that “there shall be a 90 percent probability that the time between the initiation of a single alarm signal until it is recorded at the supervising station will not exceed 90 seconds”.
+In the United States, for example, this criterion is based, in part, on the requirements of Section 26.6.5.2.2*(1) of the National Fire Protection Association Code 72 (Maximum Operating Time), which provides that “there shall be a 90 percent probability that the time between the initiation of a single alarm signal until it is recorded at the supervising station will not exceed 90 seconds”.